-This guest post was written by Yuchen Xing, a graduate student at Nanjing University studying high mass star formation.
+This guest post was written by Yuchen Xing, a graduate student at Nanjing University studying high mass star formation, in conjunction with an assignment in the Astronomical Literature Reading and Writing class taught by Professor Zhi-Yu Zhang.
 In addition to her research, anything about compact stars is also in her interest.
 When not working, you can find her lying around like a salty fish or collecting shiny little gemstones on nearby volcanoes.

 Authors: Steven G. Parsons, Alexander J. Brown, Stuart P. Littlefair, Vikram S. Dhillon, Thomas R. Marsh, J. J. Hermes, Alina G. Istrate, Elme Breedt, Martin J. Dyer, Matthew J. Green, and David I. Sahman